cjoleary/FSJS-Project-4/README.md

 A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose).

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.
+The player can click the 'Try Again' button to reset the gameboard, keyboard, hearts, and start a new game.